 This plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
-See page 9 for details.
+See page xxx for details.
 This plan is accredited.
-See page 14
+See page xxx.

-Serving: All of Washington state
+Serving: All of Washington state, except San Juan County

 Enrollment in this Plan is limited.
 You must live or work in our geographic service area to enroll.
-See page 16 for requirements.
+See page 15 for requirements.